louisho5/jQuery-Equal-Height-Plugin/README.md

 ## Summary

-This is a simple jQuery Plugin that can easily allow user to equalize height the elements.
+This is a simple jQuery Plugin that can easily allow user to equalize the height(s) of the elements.

 ## Author